oskariorg/oskari-documentation/4 Frontend framework/00010-ApplicationFunctionality.md

 # Frontend framework

-This documentation section contains documentation of some of the functionalities of Oskari frontend.
+This documentation section contains documentation for the frontend framework that Oskari frontend provides and what it means for applications that are built using oskari-frontend.